-IV.D.2.a)

-Among their scholarly activity, programs must demonstrate accomplishments in at least three of the following domains: (Core)
+IV.D.2.a) Among their scholarly activity, programs must demonstrate accomplishments in at least three of the following domains:

-- Research in basic science, education, translational science, patient care, or population health - Peer-reviewed grants - Quality improvement and/or patient safety initiatives - Systematic reviews, meta-analyses, review articles, chapters in medical textbooks, or case reports - Creation of curricula, evaluation tools, didactic educational activities, or electronic educational materials - Contribution to professional committees, educational organizations, or editorial boards - Innovations in education
+- Research in basic science, education, translational science, patient care, or population health - Peer-reviewed grants - Quality improvement and/or patient safety initiatives - Systematic reviews, meta-analyses, review articles, chapters in medical textbooks, or case reports - Creation of curricula, evaluation tools, didactic educational activities, or electronic educational materials - Contribution to professional committees, educational organizations, or editorial boards - Innovations in education environment of inquiry that advances the residents' scholarly approach to patient care.
+The Review Committee will evaluate the dissemination of scholarship for the program as a whole, not for individual faculty members, for a five-year interval, for both core and non-core faculty members, with the goal of assessing the effectiveness of the creation of such an environment.
+The ACGME recognizes that there may be differences in scholarship requirements between different specialties and between residencies and fellowships in the same specialty.

-IV.D.2.b)

-The program must demonstrate dissemination of scholarly activity within and external to the program by the following methods:
+IV.D.2.b) The program must demonstrate dissemination of scholarly activity within and external to the program by the following methods: